Lazytrackz/search_engine/README.md

 **Answers:**

-In the result you will get answers.json file with relevant answers for each request.
+In the result you will get answers.json with relevant answers for each request.
 For example: